The Ultimate Guide to Home Mold

 Reduce moisture with basement waterproofing or crawl space waterproofing and encapsulation.
-The air quality of your home starts with the ground level.
+The air quality of your home starts at the ground level.
 Because warm air rises, the air from your basement or crawl space will circulate throughout your house because of what’s known as the stack effect.
 This means mold spores in your basement or crawl space could spread throughout your house.
-Similarly, moisture in these below grade areas could create conditions for mold growth in the upper stories.
+Similarly, moisture in these below-grade areas could create conditions for mold growth in the upper stories.

 Additionally, reduce the levels of moisture in the air if your relative humidity is above 60 percent by dehumidifying.
 Ideally, your home’s relative humidity should fall between 30-50 percent.
 Improving air circulation can also help to keep your home dry.
 It’s especially useful to use exhaust vents to manage steam in the bathroom or kitchen.

-Flooding and high rains are also a common cause of mold growth.
+Flooding and high rains are also common causes of mold growth.
 Rather than dealing with water and mold growth after the fact, you can be prepared by installing a sump pump that will automatically remove any water that enters your house.

 If the humidity in your home is too high or you are detecting mold in your home, contact your local foundation professionals today for a consultation on the next steps.